Inspiring, nurturing and empowering young people with a vision impairment.

 New College Worcester and surrounding fields from a high angle on a sunny day

-This one-day programme is designed to equip blind and visually impaired young people with essential skills for adulthood through hands-on, supportive and accessible workshops
+A one-day programme designed to equip blind and visually impaired young people with essential skills for adulthood through hands-on, supportive and accessible workshops

 Skills Learning Area